bishchan/bishchan.github.io/_pages/about.md

 ---

 Hello there !!! <br/>
 Welcome to my page.
-Little about me, I am a Army Special Force turned Data Science practitioner. <br>
+Please check out the projects section to learn about some of the work I have done!!